- Claude Monet, French, 1840-1926

 About the Artist

-The most widely known French Impressionist and leader of that movement, Claude Monet [moe-NAY] was born in Paris and grew up on the Normandy coast.
-His father was a wholesale grocer, and after his mother died when he was 17, an aunt encouraged him in his efforts to become an artist.
-With a local reputation as a caricaturist, he attracted the interest of landscape painter Eugene Boudin [boh-DAN], who introduced the young artist to plein-air painting.
+The most widely known French Impressionist, Claude Monet [moe-NAY] was born in Paris and grew up on the Normandy coast.
+His father was a wholesale grocer, and after his mother died when he was 17, an aunt encouraged Monet in his efforts to become an artist.
+With a local reputation as a caricaturist, he attracted the interest of landscape painter Eugene Boudin [boh-DAN], who introduced Monet to plein-air painting.
 Plein-air is French for “open air” and refers to paintings created outdoors.

-In the 1860s, Monet joined a group of young artists who began to challenge the rules for making good paintings.
-They had so much trouble getting their work exhibited that they created their own independent exhibition, which yielded only ridicule and a sarcastic label for the group of artists.
-That label—derived from Monet’s painting, Impression, Sunrise of 1874—stuck, and produced the moniker of “Impressionists” for the group.
+In the 1860s, Monet joined a group of young artists who began to challenge the rules for how good paintings were made.
+These young artists had so much trouble getting their work exhibited that they created their own independent exhibition, which yielded only ridicule and a sarcastic label.
+That label—derived from Monet’s painting, Impression, Sunrise of 1874—stuck, and the group of artists became known as the “Impressionists.”
 Impressionists were initially criticized for their unworthy subjects, unrealistic colors, garish color combinations, and loose, seemingly unfinished brushwork.

 Like many other Impressionists, Monet had little success in his early years.
-He most often chose to paint landscapes and leisure activities—everyday activities of modern Paris that were considered to be unworthy subjects for art, compared to the highly respected religious and mythological subjects.
-With his paintings, Monet strove to capture a fleeting moment by rendering the nuances of light and color.
-He wanted to depict the feeling or sensation of a scene, rather than the objects within the composition.
-As public opinion of Impressionism began to turn in the mid-1880s, Monet’s paintings began to sell well, and by the turn of the century, he was one of the world’s wealthiest artists.
+He most often chose to paint landscapes and leisure activities—everyday activities that were considered to be unworthy subjects for art, compared to the highly respected religious and mythological subjects.
+With his paintings, Monet strove to capture a fleeting moment by rendering the nuances of light and color in nature.
+He wanted to depict the feeling or sensation of a scene, rather than the individual objects that existed within the composition.
+As the public opinion of Impressionism became more favorable in the mid-1880s, Monet’s paintings began to sell well and by the turn of the century, he was one of the world’s wealthiest artists.

 What Inspired It

 Monet felt that black had a dulling effect, so instead of black, he used a color’s complement to darken an area.
-For example, to darken something blue, he would add some orange or red.
+You can see reds laid into the greens in the darkest part of the water.